adrelanos/aeternity-wiki/Keeping-your-Cryptocurrency--Safe-&-Secure.md

   are more vulnerabilities to social engineering attacks.
-Most viruses are spread by convincing users to doing something they shouldn't, like opening up an email attachment that is carrying a virus or worm or clicking on a malicius link.
+Most viruses are spread by convincing users to doing something they shouldn't, like opening up an email attachment that is carrying a virus or worm or clicking on a malicious link.

-  What makes Linux less suceptable to these types of attacks is most Linux users don't have root access however, it's much harder to accomplish any real damage on a Linux system by getting them to do something foolish.
+  What makes Linux less susceptible to these types of attacks is most Linux users don't have root access however, it's much harder to accomplish any real damage on a Linux system by getting them to do something foolish.
   Before any real damage could be done, a Linux user would have to read